gplaps/ICR2FFB/README.md

 ## Version History

 ### Betas

+**0.78 (2025-08-12)**
+- Trying to fix compatibility and oscillation issues with T500RS and other belt wheels.
+Added option for "Limit" which when set to true tries to limit the frequency the FFB updates are sent to the wheel.
+This can help wheels which can't process 60hz refresh rates, or where frequent FFB changes make them go crazy.
+I have tested without this on a G27 and it works fine, so most older wheels should be ok, but belt wheels like the T500RS may need it.

+**0.75 (2025-08-11)**
+- Fixed app from crashing if the window is clicked

 **0.7 (2025-08-11)**
 - Added more options for configuration.
 In the INI file there are now independant scale options and toggles for each force.